jerrold110/Lake-to-warehouse-batch-pipeline-for-retail-enterprise-data/README.md

 1. Clean data in staging area
 2. store it in transaction_data/batch_date/cleaned_data folder to preserve a copy of pre-validated data for investigation in pipeline failure autopsy

-Dimensional transformation (improvments suggested in final section):
+Dimensional transformation (improvments suggested in final section.
+Spark SQL does not recognise ON CONFLICT (col1) DO NOTHING):
 1. Transform dimensional data
 2. Read table from database
 3. Remove duplicate rows from data (updated rows and new IDs are not removed, unchanged data is removed)